Introduction

 To start, place yourself in a comfortable environment that is distraction-free and allows you to close your eyes.
 You must eliminate all distractions; visualization requires being as specific as possible with even the most minor details.

 From here, visualize any scenario or goal you will work towards becoming a reality.
-Some examples are:
+Some examples are starting a new business, buying a new home, or performing well on a project or at a sporting event.

 As you visualize this future scenario, remember to engage your senses to leave a lasting impression on the subconscious mind.
 Without engaging your senses, the power of your visualization abilities decreases dramatically.